Bilberry

-Bilberry (/ˈbɪlbəri/), also known as European blueberry, is a Eurasian low-growing shrub in the genus Vaccinium of the flowering plant family Ericaceae native to northern Europe and North America.
+Bilberry (/ˈbɪlbəri/), also known as European blueberry, is a Eurasian low-growing shrub in the genus Vaccinium of the flowering plant family Ericaceae.
 Vaccinium myrtillus L. is the species most commonly called bilberry, but other closely related Vaccinium species may also have this name.

-The plant produces edible, dark blue berries, which resemble - but are distinct from - North American blueberries.
-The dark blue color of bilberries derives from the high content of anthocyanins.
+Bilberries, which are native to Europe, are different from North American blueberries, although the species are closely related and belong to the same genus, Vaccinium; they produce edible, dark blue berries.
+The dark blue colour of bilberries derives from the high content of anthocyanins.

 Well known in folklore, bilberry extracts and dried powders are sold as dietary supplements promoted mainly for eye disorders, although there is no substantial clinical evidence that consuming bilberry fruit or its preparations provides any health benefits.

 Etymology and regional names

 The name "bilberry" appears to have a Scandinavian origin, possibly from as early as 1577, while the earliest known English use of the name "blueberry" dates back to 1594, appearing in the Acts of Parliament of Scotland.
 The name "bilberry" is similar to the Danish word bølle for whortleberry with the addition of "berry".
 In Scandinavian languages, terms for bilberries have names with the meaning "blueberry", such as blåbär in Swedish and blåbær in Danish and Norwegian.

 The bilberry (especially Vaccinium myrtillus) may be called blaeberry /ˈbleɪbɛri/ in Scottish and Northern English regional dialects, whortleberry /ˈhwɜːrtəbri/ in southern England, and fraochán in Ireland.